 A multi-cycle bidding process in two phases, with issue of the ITT Stage 2 tender documentation in late 2020, followed by Bidding Cycles in early 2021.
-Using option fees bid by Eligible Bidders to determine award, one project is awarded per daily Bidding Cycle, with Bidding Cycles continuing until the 7 GW has been awarded or exceeded (up to 8.5 GW).
+Using option fees bid by Eligible Bidders to determine award, one project is awarded per daily Bidding Cycle, with Bidding Cycles continuing until the 7 GW is awarded or exceeded (up to 8.5 GW).

-We expect we could enter into a Wind Farm Agreement for Lease with successful Bidders in Spring 2022, subject to the outcome of the HRA
+We expect we could enter into a Wind Farm Agreement for Lease with successful Bidders in Spring 2022, subject to the outcome of the HRA.

 Our objectives for Leasing Round 4